glerner/phpunit-testing/docs/guides/rebuilding-after-system-updates.md

 After Docker is cleaned up and restarted, follow these steps to properly rebuild your Lando environment without accumulating disk space:

-1. First, ensure you're in your project directory and stop any running Lando instances:
+1. First, ensure you're in your Lando project directory (for example, cd ~/sites/wordpress, not your plugin within the WordPress installation) and stop any running Lando instances:

 ```bash
 cd /path/to/your/project
 lando poweroff  # or 'lando shutdown' - both work the same way